 As an undergraduate, she completed coursework at the Sorbonne and Sciences Po in Paris, France and interned at a number of organizations, including the Nixon Center's Immigration and National Security Program and the Woodrow Wilson International Center for Scholars.

-November 15, 2016: WIIS-New York will host a panel on the "Perspectives on Columbia's Peace Process".
+November 15, 2016: WIIS-New York hosted a panel on the "Perspectives on Columbia's Peace Process."
 Colombia's civil war is estimated to have claimed nearly a quarter million lives and resulted in 11,700 children kidnapped, 6,800 women raped and more than 6 million people internally displaced.
 How can we explain such a divided populace, not to mention low voter turnout, on an issue of such national importance?
 Were the conditions of the peace agreement, which included political representation for the FARC and taxpayer-funded stipends for demobilized combatants, justified?
 Given the brutality of the conflict, what does it take for a nation and its people to forgive and move on?